Welcome to U.S. Army Garrison Humphreys,

 Your school-aged children will attend school on post in one of our newly constructed DoDEA campuses.
 If you bring your family (Command Sponsored) our housing office will provide you with furniture and appliances in either your on post or off post apartment.
 Our Army Community Service (ACS) program not only provides Korean Head Start classes and weekly newcomers orientations, but also offers a lending closet to temporarily provide you with essential items for your new home.

-Family Members receive much of their medical and dental care in host nation facilities on the economy upon referral from the Humphreys Clinics.
+Family Members receive much of their medical and dental care in host nation facilities on the economy upon referral from the Humphreys Clinic.
 The military hospital at Yongsan, in Seoul, also provides services as do the dental clinics at Yongsan.
 However, Yongsan is a two-hour trip, one way, by bus.
 Veterinary services are provided by the Osan Air Base Veterinary Clinic, about 40 minutes from Humphreys.

 Among the many activities you will undertake as you prepare for your move, I ask that you pay particular attention to these six: